 Early Life and Education

-Randal J. Kirk was born on March 1, 1954, in Pleasanton, California.
+Randal J. Kirk was born in Pleasanton, California, on March 1, 1954.
 His family later moved to Texas and Virginia.
-He graduated from Pulaski High School and then worked selling cars and motorcycles while studying part-time at Radford University, where he earned a bachelor's degree in Economics in 1976.
-He then pursued a Juris Doctor at the University of Virginia in 1979.
+He graduated from Pulaski High School in Virginia.
+Kirk pursued higher education at Radford University, where he earned a bachelor's degree in Economics in 1976.
+He furthered his studies at the University of Virginia, obtaining a Juris Doctor in 1979.

 Rise to Success